 - fix unsanitary conditions that rise to the level of abuse,

-- fire abusive prison guards or transfer them elsewhere,
+- fire abusive prison guards and jail officials or transfer them elsewhere,

 - change its policies that allow inmate-on-inmate abuse, or

 - take other actions necessary to rectify the abuse and prevent it from happening, in the future.